NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JB
     - Doesn't float as high in the startup
     - Has slightly more height and launch angle change
+    - Hitboxes made slightly bigger
 - 5Y
     - Works both sides
     - Does 20 damage with no gate or 1 gate open
-- 2Y does a knockdown throw that does 30 damage
+- 2Y is a side switch throw
 - 5X
+    - Elbow hitbox moved to shoulder
     - Slightly bigger shoulder hitbox
+    - Fist hitbox bigger
+    - Begins moving 2 frames sooner
+    - Has three frames less super freeze
     - More duration
-    - Begins moving 2 frames sooner
     - Activator does 10 damage in both gated form
     - Damage on activation changed from 71 to 66 and 81
 - 2X
     - Can be done with no gates open
     - Activator does 10 damage in both gate forms
     - Activated does 72 and 87 damage from 90
+    - Has two frames less super freeze
 - RB
     - Changed to be strong on block
     - Launches upwards